brycewray/hugo-site/content/posts/2021/07/beginners-luck-4-vite-edition.md

 As promised, here's an explanation of each entry in the `scripts` object in `package.json`, with some of them unchanged from before the conversion.

-- `clean`---Deletes the contents of the `_site` output directory so you can be sure you're not using old content during a `testbuild` run (about which, more shortly).
+- `clean` --- Deletes the contents of the `_site` output directory so you can be sure you're not using old content during a `testbuild` run (about which, more shortly).
-- `start`---Sets the environment for development mode and uses the `npm-run-all` package to run `clean` and then, concurrently, the next two scripts.[^concurrently]
+- `start` --- Sets the environment for development mode and uses the `npm-run-all` package to run `clean` and then, concurrently, the next two scripts.[^concurrently]
-- `dev:eleventy`---Runs Eleventy to process templates and use its live server.
+- `dev:eleventy` --- Runs Eleventy to process templates and use its live server.
-- `dev:vite`---Runs Vite in dev mode to handle "watched" assets.
+- `dev:vite` --- Runs Vite in dev mode to handle "watched" assets.
-- `build`---This is the aptly named command to run when you put the repo online.
+- `build` --- This is the aptly named command to run when you put the repo online.
 It sets the environment for production mode and uses `npm-run-all` to run `clean` followed by the next two scripts (*non*-concurrently this time).
-- `prod:eleventy`---Runs Eleventy to generate the site's HTML.
+- `prod:eleventy` --- Runs Eleventy to generate the site's HTML.
-- `prod:vite`---Runs Vite to cache-bust and bundle assets.
+- `prod:vite` --- Runs Vite to cache-bust and bundle assets.
-- `testbuild:bsync`---Runs Browsersync on port 5000, just as `eleventy-with-vite` ran serve on it, for the `testbuild` functionality (next script).
+- `testbuild:bsync` --- Runs Browsersync on port 5000, just as `eleventy-with-vite` ran serve on it, for the `testbuild` functionality (next script).
-- `testbuild`---This is so you can be sure the site is building as it should **and** see the results **before** you push the changes to your host.
+- `testbuild` --- This is so you can be sure the site is building as it should **and** see the results **before** you push the changes to your host.
 It runs the `build` script to generate the site contents **and** then runs Browsersync so you can view them locally at `http://localhost:5000`.
 (However, it's not an *active*, "watched" build as in dev mode; *i.e.*, if you need to make changes in content or files, you'll want to stop and run `start` again for dev-mode editing.)

 [^concurrently]: Speaking of "concurrently," the more observant may have noticed that this repo uses `npm-run-all`, rather than the [`concurrently` package](https://github.com/kimmobrunfeldt/concurrently) included in `eleventy-with-vite`.
 This is no slap at `concurrently`; it's just that I've gotten accustomed to `npm-run-all` and chose to use it, instead.